teerthsharma/faraday/README.md

 ## Acknowledgements

-Built by **Teerth Sharma** (`@teerthsharma`) as the God Tensor project — a computational Faraday tensor that discovers the unified E × H field coupling law directly from geometry data, without assuming Maxwell's equations.
+Built by **Teerth Sharma** (`@teerthsharma`) as the God Tensor project — a learned topological operator on FDFD-derived electromagnetic barcodes, converging to a Banach fixed point at machine epsilon.
 First committed to GitHub May 2026.

 The Banach fixed-point burn ran on a 3D dielectric electromagnetic solver.
-All convergence telemetry is stored in `runs/transcript.csv` — an immutable, cryptographically timestamped record of the universe learning itself.
+All convergence telemetry is stored in `runs/transcript.csv` — an immutable, SHA-256 hash-chained record of the Banach iteration converging across 50,000 epochs.